Jason-Whitmore/jpf/docs/Examples.md

 linear function, the trained LinearModel should be nearly identical to the original linear function.
 Loss from before training should be much greater than the loss after training.
 Additionally, this example demonstrates the ability to save a LinearModel to disk (in this case, as "ComplexLinearModel") and load it back into memory.
 After loading the LinearModel back into memory, the loss will be evaluated again to see if the saving and loading process worked correctly.
-Both the before and after save/loading loss should be the same.
+Both the before saving and after loading loss should be the same.

 Program output: